This article was published previously in the Portal de Especialistas en Novillas de Zoetis.

-Fernando Diaz is the Director of the Dairy Knowledge Center.
-He works as a Dairy Nutrition and Management Consultant at Rosecrans Dairy Consulting, providing consultation to dairies and feed companies, including nutrition and feeding management, forage and crop plans, ingredient procurement, and research and product development of new feedstuffs, additives, and technologies for dairy cows.
+Fernando Diaz is the Dairy Knowledge Center’s Director.
+Dr. Diaz works as an independent Dairy Nutrition and Management Consultant.
+He provides consultation to dairies and feed companies including nutrition and feeding management, forage and crop plans, and research and product development of new feedstuffs, additives and technologies for dairy cows.
 Fernando lives in Brookings, South Dakota and can be reached at firstname.lastname@example.org.

 © 2020 Dairy Knowledge Center.
 All Rights Reserved.